awsdocs/aws-panorama-developer-guide/docs-source/appliance-manage.md

 # Managing an AWS Panorama Appliance<a name="appliance-manage"></a>

-You use the AWS Panorama console to configure, upgrade or deregister the AWS Panorama Appliance\.
+You use the AWS Panorama console to configure, upgrade or deregister the AWS Panorama Appliance and other [compatible devices](gettingstarted-concepts.md#gettingstarted-concepts-devices)\.

 To set up an appliance, follow the instructions in the [getting started tutorial](gettingstarted-setup.md)\.
 The setup process creates the resources in AWS Panorama that track your appliance and coordinate updates and deployments\.

+To register an appliance with the AWS Panorama API, see [Automate device registration](api-provision.md)\.

 **Topics**
 + [Update the appliance software](#appliance-manage-software)